FRRouting/frr/doc/user/ospfd.rst

    KEY is the actual message digest key, of up to 16 chars (larger strings will be truncated), and is associated with the given KEYID.

+   The optional "101" keyword indicates that the message digest key is in encrypted form.
+Encrypted passwords are encoded in base64.
+   Please see :ref:`protocol-key-encryption` for further details.

 .. index:: ip ospf cost (1-65535)
 .. clicmd:: ip ospf cost (1-65535)